Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 A variety of species

 Often seen perched on rocks or trees drying their outspread wings, shags are large birds with long hooked bills, snaky elastic necks, and powerful webbed feet for underwater hunting.
 Of the world’s 36 shag species, 12 are found in New Zealand.
 Eight of these are endemic – they are found nowhere else.
 The remaining four are native to other countries as well as New Zealand.
-All except the black shag are fully protected by law in New Zealand, and it too is protected except in special circumstances.
+Under the Wildlife Act 1953, the black shag, little shag and pied shag may be hunted or killed under certain circumstances.

 The various shag species have evolved to specialise in different environments.
 Some are coastal, and have adapted to feed in either shallow or deeper water.
 Others are found inland, where they dive for fish and other prey in lakes and rivers.
 Several that live on offshore islands have probably evolved into new species through isolation.

 Members of the shag family belong to three groups, based on the colour of their feet: black, yellow or pink.
-Outside New Zealand, the black-footed shags are better known as cormorants.
+Outside New Zealand, all species (except the European shag, Phalacrocorax aristotelis) are better known as cormorants.

 Underwater hunters